A generalization of the Oort Conjecture: Introduction

 \subsection{Conventions}

 The letter $K$ will always be a field of characteristic zero that is complete with respect to a discrete valuation $v:K^\times\to\QQ$.
 We assume that the residue field $k$ of $K$ is algebraically closed of characteristic some fixed \emph{odd} prime $p$.
 We also assume that the valuation $v$ is normalized such that $v(p)=1$.
+We let $|\cdot|$ be an absolute value on $K$ corresponding to $v$ (it does not matter how it is normalized).
 The ring of integers of $K$ will be denoted $R$.
 The maximal ideal of $R$ will be denoted $\m$.
+The notation $R\{T\}$ refers to the ring of power series $\sum_{i=0}^{\infty}c_iT^i$ such that $\lim_{i \to \infty} |c_i| = 0$.
+We write $\m\{T\}$ to refer to the subset of $R\{T\}$ for which all $c_i$ lie in $\m$.

 We fix an algebraic closure $\Kb$ of $K$, and whenever necessary, we will replace $K$ by a suitable finite extension within $\Kb$, without changing the above notation.
 Furthermore, we fix once and for all a compatible system of elements $p^r \in \Kb$ for $r \in \rats$, such that $p^{r_1}p^{r_2} = p^{r_1 + r_2}$.
 The letter $m$ will always refer to a prime-to-$p$ integer.
 The symbol $\zeta_n$ denotes a primitive $n$th root of unity.
 A curve is always (geometrically) connected.
-These are the same conventions used in \cite{OW:ce}.